-In deep alleys of the Web and on popular social media sites, users from around the world are trying to get on a game.
-After reports of a Mumbai lad who committed suicide recently, allegedly due to the Blue Whale challenge, the number of Indians trying to get on is growing exponentially.
-Some of the messages, posted on vk.com, a social networking website based out of Russia (where the game is believed to have originated), are heartbreaking.
+In deep alleys of the Web, users from around the world are trying to get on a game.
+After reports of a Mumbai lad who committed suicide recently, allegedly due to the Blue Whale challenge, the number of Indians trying to gain access to the game is growing exponentially.
+Some of the messages posted on a social networking website based out of Russia (where the game is believed to have originated), are heartbreaking.
 “Please someone, find me, I can’t live anymore,” writes a 17-year-old girl.
 “I would like to play please. kill me,” reads another post.
 Hashtags become a way to express distress, instead of seeking help in real life.

 Urban teens and mental disorders

 The overarching narrative has been of a “killer game” that compels normal teenagers into committing suicide.
 What this narrative ignores is that a huge number of youngsters seeking to play the game may already be prone to mental disorders such as depression or anxiety.
 The prevalence of mental disorders in teenagers is corroborated by countrywide studies.
 The National Mental Health Survey (NMHS) 2015-16 published by the National Institute of Mental Health and Neurosciences (NIMHANS), Bengaluru estimated that nearly one in seven teenagers growing up in India’s metros could be suffering from mental health disorders.
 The study put the prevalence of mental disorders in the age group of 13-17 years in the urban metros at 13.5%, nearly double the countrywide prevalence (7.3%).